Brian1226/Priority-Queue/Specification.md

 ## Triggers

-* The user clicks on the "Create new task" option within the note, and clicks on the "Confirm" option
+* The user clicks on the "Create New Task" option within the note, and clicks on the "Confirm" option

 ## Primary Sequence

 1. The user selects a note to go into.
-2. The user clicks on the "Create new task" option.
+2. The user clicks on the "Create New Task" option.
 3. The app displays a message, asking the user to either confirm or cancel the action.
 4. The user clicks on the "Confirm" option.
 5. The app creates a new task